-- Financial services — Focuses on finance and banking-related services such as payment processing; activation of services; collection; billing and counting services; general accounting, auditing, and more.
+- Financial services — Focuses on finance and banking-related services such as payment processing; activation of services; collection; billing and counting services; general accounting, bookkeeping for small business, auditing, and more.

 - IT and software-focused — Offers technical support; technology-related troubleshooting; offshore software product development; implementation services; IT helpdesk, and more.

 - Virtual assistants — Acts as a cost-effective resource to help you grow your business, by managing incoming calls and providing customer support.

 So, should your business take advantage of call center offshoring & BPO services?
 Let’s look at the advantages and disadvantages of using an outsourcing service.